jrpool/jsonresume-theme-a11y/README.md

 You can decide what root-level sections appear in your output file, and in what order.

 The root-level properties in your source file, unless they are hidden or omitted, represent sections of your résumé.
-To decide which sections to include or omit, and what order they will appear in, include an `order` property at the root level of your source file.
+To decide which sections to include or omit, and what order the included ones will appear in, include an `order` property at the root level of your source file.
 Make its value an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is an array of strings.
 Each string is one of the root-level property names. **Only** those properties can be rendered, and if rendered they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.
 But, even if they appear in the `order` array, they will not be rendered if their `format` value is `hide`.
-So, to make an abbreviated version of your résumé, you can simply change to `hide` the `format` values of the sections you want to omit.
+So, to make an abbreviated version of your résumé, you can simply change to `hide` the `format` values of the sections you want to omit; you don’t need to remove their properties from the `order` object.

 If your source file does not contain a root-level `order` property, then all of the sections without `hide` formats will be rendered, and there is **no guarantee** as to the order they will appear in.

 ### Stringables

 You can choose how inline text in your résumé is formatted.
-The theme format requires that some items be “stringables”.
+You will see below that the theme format requires some items to be “stringables”.
 A stringable is a string, array, or object.
 If it is an array, then each of its elements is a stringable.
 If it is an object, then it has `format` and `data` properties.
-The format property has one of the following values (`address`, etc.), and the `data` property complies with the specifications of that value.
+The format property has one of the values listed below (`address`, etc.), and the `data` property complies with the specifications of that value.
 The theme converts the object to a string.
-Wherever a specification requires a stringable, if an array of stringables is provided, the theme renders each element of the array and then concatenates the renderings into a string.
+Wherever a specification requires a stringable, if an array of stringables is provided, the theme renders each element of the array and then concatenates the renderings into a string, without any delimiter.

 #### Address (`address`)